IKONOS Satellite Sensor (0.82m) - Decommissioned

 The IKONOS satellite sensor was successfully launched as the first commercially available high-resolution satellite sensor on September 24, 1999, at Vandenberg Air Force Base, California, USA.

 IKONOS Satellite Sensor (0.82m)

 (Image Copyright © DigitalGlobe)

-The IKONOS Satellite sensor is a high-resolution satellite operated by DigitalGlobe.
-Its capabilities include capturing a 3.2m multispectral, Near-Infrared (NIR)/0.82m panchromatic resolution at nadir.
+The IKONOS satellite sensor is a high-resolution satellite operated by DigitalGlobe.
+Its capabilities include capturing a 3.2m multispectral, Near-Infrared (NIR) 0.82m panchromatic resolution at nadir.
 Its applications include both urban and rural mapping of natural resources and natural disasters, tax mapping, agriculture and forestry analysis, mining, engineering, construction, and change detection.
 It can yield relevant data for nearly all aspects of environmental study.
 IKONOS images have also been procured by Satellite Imaging Corporation for use in the media and motion picture industries, providing aerial views and satellite photos for many areas around the world.
-Its high resolution data makes an integral contribution to homeland security, coastal monitoring and facilitates 3D Digital Terrain Models (DTMs) and Digital Elevation Models (DEMs).
+Its high-resolution data makes an integral contribution to homeland security, coastal monitoring and facilitates 3D Digital Terrain Models (DTMs) and Digital Elevation Models (DEMs).

 IKONOS Satellite Sensor Status Update